aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 ## 6. Final Checks
 Before submission, double-check:

-- All languages listed in langs.txt have corresponding predictions in your submission.
-- The evaluation output is satisfactory based on the metrics.
 - If all checks pass, you're ready to submit your file for the final evaluation.